These days everyones posture seems to be getting worse.

 - Maintain this position for a few seconds, then release.
 Repeat 8 to 12 times.

-For best results, perform three sets of this exercise three times weekly.
-Also, remember to keep the shoulders pulled down away from your ears.
+For best results remember to keep your shoulders pulled down away from your ears.

 7. Chin Tucks

-Chin tucks help strengthen the neck muscles and correct forward head carriage.
+Chin tucks help strengthen the neck muscles and correct forward head posture.

 8. Lateral Band Raises